-Wendy is a 77-year-old woman from Devon who suffers from electrosensitivity.
+Wendy is a 77-year-old woman who suffers from electrosensitivity.
 She suffers with radiation from the sun but also from mobile phones, smart meters, ‘Anything smart, anything digital, the whole range of modern technology affects me.’

 For Wendy, exposure to electromagnetic radiation causes a feeling of horrendous burning, ‘it burns everything, my legs, genitals, eyes, spine, it goes for the places already affected by arthritis.
 It’s like being burnt alive.’
 ‘I get lumps, rashes, hives, headache.’

 ‘My tongue is the sensor, symptoms are like heart attack, it’s not heart attack it’s that you’re near someone with modern technology.
 My tongue starts burning and then my feet go numb.’

 A crisis in Wendy’s condition came when Devon County Council installed LED street lighting in her road.
 ‘I call my lounge toxic, it becomes toxic when the lights are on.
 I couldn’t take what was coming in from the electric field.’

 ‘It has left me extra sensitive to UVA now.
 I get 2-3 hours sleep.
 I’m dreading when the weather gets hotter.’

 The local County Council have not been willing to consider a return to the sodium lighting which Wendy was best in.
 They have listened to her concerns however and tried installing a different LED bulb, but this made Wendy’s symptoms worse:

 ‘I thought, I can’t do this, it affects my balance, my legs burn.
 You can’t explain it, it goes to your stomach.
 It was all consuming, the pain affects every inch of my body, it affects your joints, your muscles, every inch.’

 ‘I can be like a 100 year old.
 Take me away from this lighting and I am fine again.’